ReaSu/thgtoa/guide.md

 -   Creating impersonation accounts of existing people (such as identity theft).

--   Helping malicious actors conduct unethical, criminal, or illicit activities (such as trolling, stalking, disinformation, misinformation, harassment, bullying...).
+-   Helping malicious actors conduct unethical, criminal, or illicit activities (such as trolling, stalking, disinformation, misinformation, harassment, bullying etc.).

 -   Use by minors.

-Feel free to report issues, recommend improvements or start a discussion on the GitHub repository if you want.
+Feel free to report issues, recommend improvements or start a discussion on the GitHub repository.

-**Again, use at your own risk.
+**Again: use at your own risk.
 Anything in here is not legal advice and you should verify compliance with your local law before use (IANAL**[^23]**).
-"Trust but verify"**[^24] **all the information yourself (or even better, "Never Trust, always verify"**[^352]**).
-I strongly encourage you to inform yourself and do not hesitate to check any information in this guide with outside sources in case of doubt.
-Please do report any mistake you spot to me as I welcome criticism.
-Even harsh criticism and usually make the necessary corrections as quickly as possible.**
+"Trust but verify"**[^24] **all the information yourself (or even better, "Never trust, always verify"**[^352]**).
+I strongly encourage you to get yourself informed and do not hesitate to cross-check any information in this guide with outside sources in case of doubt.
+Please do report any errors you spot - I do welcome criticism, even harsh criticism, and usually make the necessary corrections as quickly as possible.**

 # Understanding some basics of how information can lead back to you and how to mitigate some of it: